 Drawing your Witch

 Draw a simple outline of a witch on the plastic side of the contact paper.
-That is the opposite side of the paper.
+That is the opposite side to the paper.
 Don’t worry if it isn’t perfect!
 Trust me your toddler or preschooler will still love this activity no matter what your drawing looks like!

 Be sure to draw your witch before you stick the contact paper up on the wall.
 It’s much easier to draw on the none sticky side of the contact paper.